Yazidi genocide: Prosecutions of Islamic State personnel

 Amal Clooney of the Center for Justice & Accountability (CJA), represented five Yazidi women before the United States District Court for the Eastern District of Virginia against Umm Sayyaf seeking prosecution of Sayyaf for her role in their enslavement.
 In 2021, German courts convicted IS women for their involvement in the enslavement of Yazidi women.
 German courts also prosecuted Taha al-Jumailly, an Iraqi member of the Islamic State, for his involvement in the Yazidi genocide, to include the murder of a five-year-old girl.
 A report by the Yazidi Justice Committee accused, Turkey, Syria, and Iraq, of failing to prevent and punish the genocide.

 In November 2019, Turkish President Recep Tayyip Erdoğan announced that Turkish authorities had captured Asma Fawzi Mohammed al-Dulaimi, Abu Bakr al-Baghdadi's first wife.
 A Turkish official stated that she had in fact been captured on 2 June 2018 in the province of Hatay, along with 10 others.
 She was sentenced to death in Iraq on 10 July 2024, as punishment for the crime of working with IS and for detaining Yazidi women in her house.

+In March 2026, French authorities held a four-day trial in absentia of IS official Sabri Essid, who is believed to have died in Syria in 2018.
+Due to a lack of official confirmation of his death, prosecutors decided to try him so that he could be arrested should he resurface.
+On 20 March Essid was pronounced guilty of genocide and crimes against humanity for having enslaved, tortured and inflicted "serious bodily or mental harm constituting genocide" against Yazidi women and children between 2014 and 2016.

+In July 2026, the Higher Regional Court of Munich convicted an Iraqi Kurdish couple, identified as Twana H.S. and Asia R.A., of genocide, crimes against humanity, and war crimes over the enslavement, torture, and sexual abuse of two Yazidi girls between 2015 and 2017.
+Twana H.S. was sentenced to life imprisonment, and Asia R.A. was given a juvenile sentence of nine years and six months.